MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 In illustrating the excavated material, some choices had to be made:

-* While Migeod (1931a, b, c) only mentions vertebrae as far forward as mC9 (C5), the label attached to Jacket M says "cervical vertebra 9 and a fragment of 10", so I have shown the posterior portion of C4 as present.
+* While Migeod (1931a, b, c) only mentions vertebrae as far forward as mC9 (C5), the label attached to Jacket JM says "cervical vertebra 9 and a fragment of 10", so I have shown the posterior portion of C4 as present.
 * Apart from the sequence of the nine most proximal caudal vertebrae, Migeod (1931a:94) mentions that "a small vertebra 2 to 3 inches long was found near the humeri, and later stll anotheron 13/16ths of an inch long in the tail region".
 He considered these likely a part of the specimen, so I show one mid-caudal and one distal caudal as well as proximal sequence.
 * "Of the lower limbs only the doubtful head of a radius was found" (p94).
 I have depicted the head of right radius as present, since the only preserved part of a forelimb is probably from the right humerus.
 * Of the humeri, Migeod (1931a:95) says "whilst one was sound, half of the other powdered away", but does not specify which humerus was sound.
 Since the preserved humeral portion seems to be from the right humerus, I have depicted the lower half of the right humerus as absent.